Trey2k/RLBotGo/README.md

 	}

 	if wasjustTouched && totalTouches <= 10 {
-    // DebugMessage is a helper function to let you quickly get debug text on screen. it will autmaicly place it so text will nto overlap rlBot.DebugMessageAdd(fmt.Sprintf("The ball was touched %d times", totalTouches)) PlayerInput.ControllerState.Jump = false
+    // DebugMessage is a helper function to let you quickly get debug text on screen. it will autmaicly place it so text will not overlap rlBot.DebugMessageAdd(fmt.Sprintf("The ball was touched %d times", totalTouches)) PlayerInput.ControllerState.Jump = false
 	} else if wasjustTouched && totalTouches > 10 {